valeIT/valeIT.github.io/_posts/2019-11-09-view-model-repository.md

 ```

 Note how the controller holds a strong reference to the repository.
 This way once the controller goes out of scope the repository will get deallocated as well.

+### Architecture

+Different apps need different architecture.
+This lightweight architecture would be fine for most small to medium size applications.
+For bigger ones you might want to use something like MVVM-C or VIPER to have more separation of concerns.
+In this architecture the Repository has more than one responsibility breakind the single responsibility principle, but this is a conscious choice to limit complexity.
+If you feel it getting out of hand or getting longer than a few hundred lines that's when you start breaking it up into multiple objects.